Australian woman shot in Minneapolis called twice to report an assault

 At one point, Harrity told investigators he was startled by a loud sound near the patrol car.
 Immediately afterward, Damond approached the driver's side of the squad car and Noor, who was in the passenger seat, fired his weapon through the open driver's-side window, striking Damond, the agency said.

-Agents interviewed Harrity on Tuesday but Noor has declined to be interviewed.
-Noor's lawyer, Tom Plunkett, did not respond to a request for comment on Wednesday.
+Agents interviewed Harrity Tuesday but Noor has declined to be interviewed.
+Noor's lawyer, Tom Plunkett, could not be reached Wednesday to comment.

-Harrity's attorney, Fred Bruno, told the Star Tribune on Wednesday "it's certainly reasonable" for the officers to fear they could be the target of a possible ambush.
+Harrity's attorney, Fred Bruno, told the Star Tribune Wednesday "it's certainly reasonable" for the officers to fear they could be the target of a possible ambush.
 Bruno could not be reached for comment by Reuters.

 The Hennepin County Medical Examiner has ruled the shooting a homicide.
-A spokeswoman for the office declined to say whether the office still has possession of the body or on funeral plans.
+A spokeswoman for the office declined to say whether it still has the body or on funeral plans.

 Damond's relatives could not be reached for comment.